Getting Started with Arcade Tiled RPG¶

 Create Movement Script¶

-Add to assets/scripts/village_scripts.json:
+Add to assets/data/scripts/village.json:

 {